;

 3. Ceramic-Metal Crowns:

-Ceramic-metal crowns consist of two layers: a metal substructure and a porcelain coating.
-The metal provides strength, while the porcelain gives the crown a natural, tooth-colored appearance.
+Ceramic-metal crowns are a combination of the two types above.
+They have two layers: a metal inner layer for strength and a porcelain coating for a natural, tooth-colored look.
 They can be suitable for both front and back teeth.

 The success rate of a post crown